szymonmasternak/TTK4145-Elevator-Project/README.md

 # TTK4145-Elevator-Project

-Group project for the NTNU TTK4145 Real-time Programming Module
+Group project for the NTNU TTK4145 Real-time Programming Module.

+Peer-to-peer elevator network based on UDP communication, programmed using GoLang.

 ## How to Run the Project